dprint/dprint/website/src/cli.md

 Note this can also be set via the `DPRINT_CONFIG_DISCOVERY` environment variable (ex. `DPRINT_CONFIG_DISCOVERY=false`)

+## Changing Config Precedence

+you can change which config file should be evaluated first by dprint by using the `--config-precedence` flag:

+- `--config-precedence=prefer-cli` (default) - If you using `--config` in cli, then the `dprint.json` will be ignored.
+- `--config-precedence=prefer-file` - If you using this flag with `--config`, if there is an valid `dprint.json` in in the current working directory(or upper), the `--config` flag will be ignored.

 ## Exit codes

 - `0` - Success